 If you want your car rental company to pick up the car in La Pavona, there is usually an extra fee around $75 USD but it depends on the company.

 Picking up your car rental after Tortuguero from La Pavona

 If you are visiting Tortuguero on a package or independently and want to rent a car after your trip, you can perfectly do that.
 You have two options to get your car rental:

-- Have the car rental deliver the car to La Pavona dock.
-This has a delivery fee of around $75.
+- Have the car rental deliver the car to La Pavona dock as mentioned earlier.

 - Pick up the car in Guapiles for free.
-Car rental companies will go to the restaurant the hotel packages stops at for lunch or you need to go to the Rio Blanco gas station in Guapiles.
+Car rental companies will go to the restaurant the hotel packages stops at for lunch or you need to go to the car rental meeting point.

 Moin dock and boat ride

 Moin dock is the one for those coming from Limon, Cahuita or Puerto Viejo as you will just go up the Caribbean coast.
 This boat ride is much longer at around 3 – 3.5 hours.
 The drive from Puerto Viejo to Moin is about an hour since it is right next to Limon.
 Total travel time is around 5 hours.

 We recommend booking the shuttle and boat transfer beforehand.
 You can also go via bus and then find a local boat but most likely, you won’t get a steady price.
 Since Moin isn’t as common or have as stable of an operation as La Pavona, you can find prices varying from $35 per person to $150 USD a person.
 It is not ideal for solo travelers since you’re paying for a whole boat for yourself.
 You can negotiate if you’re in bigger groups.